Here's a question I'm getting very often: "Can I wear contact lenses in a sauna?" or "can you wear contact lenses in a sauna?"

 Why does heat matter?
 Simple: that higher air temperature translates into increased heating of your contact lenses.

-But there's more to the story: in case of the infrared sauna, the infrared light is absorbed by objects in their environment, increasing their temperature from the inside out, affecting all chemicals in the lens.
+But there's more to the story: in the case of the infrared sauna, the infrared light is absorbed by objects in their environment, increasing their temperature from the inside out, affecting all chemicals in the lens.

 Hence, you can imagine that if your contact lenses are heated up together with your surroundings.
 As a result, here's a problem that commonly occurs: